Tuna Tartare with Ginger and Sesame

 • 3 drops of sesame oil

-• Thumb of ginger, finely grated (I use a microplane)
+• A thumb of ginger, grated (I use a microplane)

 • Sesame seeds, to garnish